Instructions for a Gathering

 holding a staff with feathers;

-You gather their weariness
+Gather their weariness

 like stones